 The Cannabis Trade Federation (CTF) appointed industry veteran Neal Levine as its CEO on Wednesday and announced plans to push for national legislation that would shield state-legal marijuana programs from federal interference.

-The CTF was formed in April when the New Federalism Fund and American Trade Association of Cannabis and Hemp decided to pool their resources to push for marijuana reforms.
+The CTF was formed in April when the New Federalism Fund and American Trade Association for Cannabis and Hemp decided to pool their resources to push for marijuana reforms.